GSP

 Man Pages

-VTYSH(1) Version 0.96.5 VTYSH(1)
+VTYSH(1) FRR VTYSH(1)

-vtysh - a integrated shell for Quagga routing software
+vtysh - an integrated shell for FRRouting.

 vtysh [ -b ]

-vtysh [ -E ] [ -d daemon ] ] [ -c command ]
+vtysh [ -E ] [ -d daemon ] [ -c command ]

-Options available for the vtysh command:
+OPTIONS available for the vtysh command:

 Specify command to be executed under batch mode.
 It behaves like -c option in any other shell - command is executed and vtysh exits.

 Specify which daemon to connect to.
-By default, vtysh attempts to connect to all Quagga daemons running on the system.
+By default, vtysh attempts to connect to all FRRouting daemons running on the system.
 With this flag, one can specify a single daemon to connect to instead.
 For example, specifying '-d ospfd' will connect only to ospfd.
 This can be particularly useful inside scripts with -c where the command is targeted for a single daemon.

 When the -c option is being used, this flag will cause the standard vtysh prompt and command to be echoed prior to displaying the results.
 This is particularly useful to separate the results when executing multiple commands.